 1. Create a Budget

 You have to know where your money is going before you can cut back.
-By tracking your expenses, you can see what you are spending where.
-There are lots of ways to automate your finances and make it much easier to stay on top of things.
+By tracking your expenses, you can see what you’re spending and where you’re spending it.
+Automating your finances, such as paying bills and loan repayments, can make it much easier to stay on top of things and help you avoid late payment charges.

-Then, create a budget where you subtract your non-negotiable expenses, or needs, from your net income.
-Non-negotiables are your housing costs, utilities, food, and transportation.
-Hopefully, you have some money left over to allocate to savings.
+Once you know what you’re spending money on, you can create a budget where you subtract your non-negotiable expenses or needs, such as housing costs, utilities, food, and transportation, from your net income.
+Hopefully, you’ll have some money left over to allocate to savings.
 If not, it’s time to look at how you can make your life more affordable.

-Here are a few budget strategies to try:
+Here are a few budgeting strategies to try:

 2. Cut Back on Nonessentials